-Having the first child at an older age & inadequate or no breastfeeding - increases the risk for breast cancer
+Having the first child at an older age & inadequate or no breastfeeding - increases the risk of breast cancer

-Early Menarche and late menopause– exposing a lady to longer duration of hormonal surge
+Early Menarche and late menopause– exposing a lady to a longer duration of hormonal surge

 The most common symptom of breast cancer is the appearance of a new, painless, hard mass or lump.
 Some breast lumps may be soft or tender.
 However, almost 7 lumps out of 10 will prove to be non-cancerous.
 Other symptoms may include: